Ray Knight: 1986 Mets reunion

-Knight was one of several members of the 1986 championship team not to attend the 20th anniversary celebration at Shea Stadium on August 19, 2006; the others included manager Davey Johnson, (who was managing Team USA in Cuba), Dwight Gooden (who was serving a jail sentence), Roger McDowell (who was the Atlanta Braves pitching coach at the time), Lee Mazzilli (who was the New York Yankees bench coach at the time), and pitching coach Mel Stottlemyre.
+Knight was one of several members of the 1986 championship team not to attend the 20th-anniversary celebration at Shea Stadium on August 19, 2006; the others included manager Davey Johnson, (who was managing Team USA in Cuba), Dwight Gooden (who was serving a jail sentence), Roger McDowell (who was the Atlanta Braves pitching coach at the time), Lee Mazzilli (who was the New York Yankees bench coach at the time), and pitching coach Mel Stottlemyre.
 Knight's absence was due to a previous commitment.

+Another 1986 reunion was held, this one for the 40th anniversary, at Citi Field, the Mets' home since 2009, on August 1, 2026.
+The 73 year old Knight was pushed out onto the field in a wheelchair by his old Mets' platoon-mate, Howard Johnson.

 Personal life

 Knight married LPGA golfer Nancy Lopez on October 25, 1982, in Pelham, Georgia.
 The wedding, the second for both, was at the home of his partner in a Pelham sporting goods store.
 Knight and Lopez met by chance in Korakuen Stadium in Tokyo in 1978.
-He and Lopez had three daughters together, Ashley Marie (1983), Erinn Shea (1986) and Torri Heather Knight (1991).
+Lopez and he had three daughters together, Ashley Marie (1983), Erinn Shea (1986), and Torri Heather Knight (1991).
 They lived in Albany, Georgia, and also had a home in The Villages, Florida.
 Lopez designed her first golf course for The Villages and the three nines of the 27-hole Lopez Legacy course are named for the daughters: Ashley Meadows, Torri Pines, and Erinn Glenn.
 In 1985, he had a 7 handicap in golf and sometimes caddied for her, but not in big tournaments.
 Knight and Lopez divorced in 2009.
 A son from his first marriage, Brooks Knight, died in 2022.

 In 2013, Phoebe Putney Hospital in Albany, Georgia, unveiled a street on the property named Ray Knight Way.

-Knight is good friends with former Reds' teammate Harry Spilman, who grew up twenty minutes away from Knight in Georgia.
+Knight is good friends with former Reds' teammate Harry Spilman, who grew up 29 minutes away from Knight in Georgia.
 While they were both in the Reds' system, the two spent $700 on a pitching machine to work on their hitting.

 Knight is a member of the Golden Gloves boxing association.

-On October 23, 2017, Knight was arrested after an altercation at his condo in the Alexandria, Virginia, area with an unidentified 33-year-old man.
+On October 23, 2017, Knight was arrested after an altercation at his condominium in the Alexandria, Virginia, area with an unidentified 33-year-old man.
 Both were taken to the hospital and Knight was charged with assault and battery.
 The charges were subsequently dropped.

 Knight participated in the 2021 ESPN 30 for 30 documentary series about the 1986 New York Mets season, Once Upon a Time in Queens.